Actindo-AG/Documentation/RetailSuiteAccounting/Integration/06_ManageFixedBookings.md

   ![Edit a fixed posting](../../Assets/Screenshots/RetailSuiteAccounting/Settings/FixedBookings/EditFixedBooking.png "[Edit a fixed posting]")

 2. Click the fixed posting to be edited.
-The details of the selected fixed posting are displayed in the entry fields.
+The details of the selected fixed posting are displayed in the input fields.

 3. Edit the desired data of the fixed posting in the corresponding fields.